 In this side by side comparison guide, let's check out Surefire M600DF VS Modlite PLHv2.
+I have used both lights extensively for low light training, and I slightly lean towards the PLHv2 for its impressive long range performance than the Surefire M600DF.

 Let's check them out and see which one is right for you